outsidedav/swift/hypersecure_dbaas/use-step3.md

 {:screen: .screen}
 {:codeblock: .codeblock}

 # Step 3: Connecting to the database

-Connect a Swift application to the MongoDB instance using the MongoKitten SDK.
+Connect a Swift application to the MongoDB instance by using the MongoKitten SDK.

 ## Before you begin